 Student Reviews

-As a 30+ year old beginner guitarist with chronic illness I was nervous about guitar lessons, but Mike instantly makes you feel comfortable.
+As a 30+-year-old beginner guitarist with chronic illness, I was nervous about guitar lessons, but Mike instantly makes you feel comfortable.
 He was super flexible working around the ups and downs of my illness, no lesson was ever boring.
 He has this amazing ability to make even the most beginner player have fun.
 I thought I couldn’t enjoy playing guitar until I was ‘a good player’ but he proved me wrong in our first lesson.
 He brings out creativity you didn’t know you had, turns a horrible day into a fun one, and allows sessions to be playful.
 I would recommend Mike as not only a wonderful guitar teacher but as a music therapist too.
 His passion for guitar is infectious.
 Renee Murray

 As a mature learner, I wanted to work with a teacher who was not into ticking boxes and following schedules of learning outcomes.
-I have only been learning from Mike for a couple of months, but I have already gained so much, not only in knowledge and technique, but also being able to hear and FEEL the music.
+I have only been learning from Mike for a couple of months, but I have already gained so much, not only in knowledge and technique but also being able to hear and FEEL the music.
 Mike steers you in the direction that benefits you, and not a curriculum.
 Learning from Mike is a lot of fun, like visiting with a mate.
 He has such a wealth of knowledge and a skill to impart that in a loving way.
-I certainly look forward to our sessions together, and know the outcomes will be fruitful and joyful.
+I certainly look forward to our sessions together and know the outcomes will be fruitful and joyful.
 Ray Collins

 I enjoy the lessons and appreciate how patient Mike is.
 I have surely learned guitar skills!
 Mercedes

 Mike is a relaxed, flexible and approachable guitar teacher.
-He has offered Finn a chance to learn the guitar through an organic approach which covers all aspects.
+He has offered Finn a chance to learn the guitar through an organic approach that covers all aspects.
 I would recommend Mike to anyone wanting to learn the guitar from the basics to advanced.
 Kylie

 Mike is an awesome teacher who makes lessons both fun and engaging.
 He breaks down difficult concepts and makes them easier to understand.